LemnLabs/polymarket-copy-trading-0x8dxd/README.md

 That's exactly what this bot does.

-# 🤖 Polymarket Copytrading Bot
+# Polymarket Copytrading Bot
-> *Stop trading against the sharp money.
-Start trading with it.*

 [![TypeScript](https://img.shields.io/badge/TypeScript-5.x-3178C6)](https://www.typescriptlang.org/) [![Node](https://img.shields.io/badge/Node.js-18%2B-339933)](https://nodejs.org/) [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC) [![Build](https://img.shields.io/badge/build-tsc-informational)](mdc:package.json) [![MongoDB](https://img.shields.io/badge/Database-MongoDB-47A248)](https://www.mongodb.com/)

-## 😤 Sound Familiar?
+## Sounds Insteresting?

 You've been on Polymarket long enough to know the pattern.
 You research.
 You reason.
 You place your bet.
 Then the market drifts the other way like somebody saw the turn before you did.
 You check resolved markets.
 The same wallets sit near the top.
 Every.
 Single.
 Time.
 Eventually you stop calling it bad luck.
 You call it what it is: better information, faster reaction, tighter execution.

-There's another way to play this game.
+There's another way to play this copytrading bot.

-## 💡 What If You Could See What They See?
+## What If You Could See What They See?

 You can't get inside their heads.
 But you can watch their wallets.
 Copy trading here is simple in spirit and mechanical in code.
 The bot reads target wallet activity from Polymarket's data API, keeps only new `TRADE` events, stores them in MongoDB collections per wallet, then executes matching orders from your configured proxy wallet through `@polymarket/clob-client`.
 The workflow feels less like gambling and more like surveillance.
 `tradeMonitor` watches the tape, `tradeExecutor` picks up pending trades, `postOrder` handles side-specific order logic, and `getMyBalance` sizes positions based on your USDC versus theirs.
 In `.env`, `USER_ADDRESS` can hold one address or many, comma-separated, and `targetUsers.ts` deduplicates the list before the loops run.
 You still decide who to follow.
 You still own the risk.
 But you stop reacting late.
 While you sleep, your bot watches the sharpest wallets you've chosen on-chain.
 The moment one of them moves, it moves with them.

-### 🎯 It Finds The Right People To Follow
+### It Finds The Right People To Follow

 Not all wallets deserve trust, and this starts with that instinct.
 Today, you choose the addresses directly in `USER_ADDRESS`, and the engine treats each one as a first-class stream with its own activity collection in MongoDB.
 Wallet scoring and ranking presets are planned, not yet in this repo. <!-- TODO: verify -->

-### ⚡ It Never Misses A Move
+### It Never Misses A Move

 `tradeMonitor` loops continuously at `FETCH_INTERVAL` seconds and asks one question per target address: did this wallet place a new trade?
 When it sees a fresh transaction hash inside the `TOO_OLD_TIMESTAMP` window, it records it instantly so `tradeExecutor` can act.
 A WebSocket listener is not implemented yet; polling drives detection right now. <!-- TODO: verify -->

-### 📐 It Bets Your Size, Not Theirs
+### It Bets Your Size, Not Theirs

 A whale can fire 10% of a five-figure stack without blinking.
 You might be allocating from a few hundred dollars.
 The bot reads both balances, computes a ratio, and scales copied `BUY` and `SELL` size so your risk stays in your lane.

-### 🛡️ It Knows When To Say No
+### It Knows When To Say No

 Some moves are already gone by the time you see them.
 The bot checks live order books and skips entries when price drift is too large (the `0.05` guard inside `postOrder`).
 It retries failed execution up to `RETRY_LIMIT` and marks the trade state in Mongo so loops do not spin forever.

-Daily loss caps, exposure ceilings, and hard circuit breakers are not in this codebase yet. <!-- TODO: verify -->
+Daily loss caps, exposure ceilings, and hard circuit breakers are not in this codebase yet.

-### 📊 It Keeps Score So You Don't Have To
+### It Keeps Score So You Don't Have To

 Every copied activity is persisted, per source wallet, in collections like `user_activities_<wallet>`.
 Every execution attempt updates `bot` and `botExcutedTime`, so history is transparent instead of hand-wavy.
-CSV export and dashboard analytics are not present yet. <!-- TODO: verify -->
+CSV export and dashboard analytics are not present yet.

-## 📈 The Numbers Don't Lie
+## The Numbers Don't Lie

 We're not going to promise you lambos.
 We're going to show you data.